Tambo Memorial Hospital

+History

 On 17 August 1905, the Boksburg-Benoni Hospital (BBH) opened its doors with beds for 70 patients.
 This makes it one of the oldest hospitals in Gauteng.
 BBH began as a joint hospital of the State and East Rand Proprietary Mines (ERPM), and can be attributed to the devotion and hard work of Capt Pomeroy Colley (a magistrate of Boksburg), Fred Heilman (consulting engineer, ERPM) B Owen Jones and Geo Constable and doctors J Campbell, McNeillie and J S Morton.
 ERPM made a donation of £7 500.

 The first resident medical officer was Dr Norman Pern, the first matron Miss G Hackett and G Foster was the first secretary.

 There were many difficulties in the first few years and drainage, a steam laundry, theatres and a nurses' home only appeared much later.

 At first the hospital was very isolated and in August 1908 a constable was appointed and police whistles issued to all night personnel.

 Fifty beds were provided for what was non-European (as they were called at that time) males and females, and the Indian population collected £800 and with the support of the government an Indian ward was opened.
 In 1919 a new kitchen and bakery were built, and in 1929, a memorial ward for children was erected.
 This was made possible by ERPM, who provided £2 600 and public contributions of about £500.

 To make the children's ward more attractive, £240 was collected by way of donations.
 It was then decorated with Dutch Delft tiles by two women named Hills and Steenberg.
 The interesting rhymes and verses are still to be seen today in the clinical department.

 In 1939, the Provincial Administration appointed a commission to investigate and report on the possibility of free hospital services.

 The hospital expanded rapidly and in 1940 a new non European ward was opened, the extensions of the nurses' home were completed as well as a new five storey building for European patients was finished.
 In 1943 a new administration building, the "George Constable Block" was occupied.
 In 1948 the State assumed full control over the Boksburg-Benoni Hospital, which meant that the hospital board had no more financial responsibilities as all funds for the maintenance of the hospital were provided by the administration.